grimso/covid19-data/README.md

 ### Data Pipeline

 An automatic and reproducable data pipeline was build with Apache Airflow as workflow orchestrator.
 The pipeline consits of 3 major parts:
-1) Fetch covid cases and air pollution data from external APIs and store in S3 bucket.
+1) Fetch covid cases and air pollution data from external APIs and store in S3 bucket
 2) Stage all data sources from S3 to Redshift, check quality of staged data
 3) ETL Pipeline to process staged data into final dimension tables, check quality of final tables